5h3r10ck/ctf-writeups/InCTF/README.md

 # LOGarithm
 InCTF had some nice forensics challenges.
 I ended up solving 3 out of the 4.

-In this writeup, I chose to talk about the LOGarithm challenge, even though its one of the easiest ones, I really enjoyed it.
+In this writeup, I chose to talk about the LOGarithm challenge, even though its one of the easiest ones, but I really enjoyed it.

 ![desc](https://i.ibb.co/d2NHSZn/log.png)

 In this challenge, we were given a memory dump of a windows machine and a network traffic capture and we are asked to find the exfiltrated data that was compromised.